gekatateam/neptunus/plugins/processors/http/README.md

     # result codes, means request performed successfully
     success_codes = [ 200, 201, 204 ]

+    # regular expression to match response body
+    # if configured, response code must be in `success_codes` OR body must match this regexp
+    success_body = ".*success but with strange code.*"

     # label, which value will be used as a request path, if configured
     path_label = "request_uri"